 This film contains examples of:

-- Alliterative Name: The two main characters?
-Dale Denton and Saul Silver.
+- Alliterative Name: The two main characters are Dale Denton and Saul Silver.
+Dale's girlfriend is named Angie Anderson.

 - Air-Vent Passageway: Subverted.
 Saul manages to get in the vent but can't pull Dale up with him.